helgoboss/helgobox/doc/user-guide.md

   the on-screen instructions.
 Click *Stop* when you are finished with your bulk learning strike.
 - **Search:** Enter some text here in order to display just mappings whose name matches the text.
 - **Filter source:** If you work with many mappings and you have problems memorizing them, you will love this feature.
-When you press this button, ReaLearn will start listening to incoming MIDI events and temporarily disable all target control.
+When you press this button, ReaLearn will start listening to incoming MIDI/OSC events and temporarily disable all target control.
 You can play around freely on your controller without having to worry about messing up target parameters.
 Whenever ReaLearn detects a valid source, it will filter the mapping list by showing only mappings which have that source.
 This is a